 Office Market Overview

-The office market in Portugal is mainly concentrated in Lisbon, although Porto has been showing strong dynamics over the last four years.
-We are observing an increasing activity from international companies in the relocation of their outsourcing services to Portugal, not only to Lisbon and Porto, but also to other cities in the country.
+The office market in Portugal is concentrated in Lisbon, although Porto is recording strong dynamics since 2016.
+Demand from international companies, relocating their outsourcing services to Portugal is also observed in other cities in the country, beyond Lisbon and Porto.

 LISBON OFFICE MARKET

-A boost in the residential and tourism market led to the conversion of several office buildings for both these sectors resulting in a relevant decline in the total office stock, which was fully revised in 2018 from 4.7 million sq m to a current 4.3 million sq m.
+A boost in the residential and tourism market led to the conversion of several office buildings for both these sectors, resulting in a relevant decline in the total office stock, which was fully revised in 2018.
+The current stock comprises 4.35 million sq m.

-The riverfront axis has recently emerged as the new trendy area, attracting a wide range of occupiers, including those traditionally located in the prime CBD, namely law firms, as well as creative industries and technology companies.
-Notwithstanding, the lack of office supply in this area is limiting take-up levels, which could be much higher.
+The riverfront axis is the new trendy area, attracting a wide range of occupiers, including those traditionally located in the prime CBD, namely law firms, as well as creative industries and technology companies.
+Notwithstanding, the lack of office supply in this area limits take-up levels.

-Over the last years, take-up has been lifted by a rise in outsourcing activity, with the establishment and expansion in Portugal of shared services and contact centres from foreign companies, as well as by an increasing growth from technology companies.
+Over the last years, take-up has been lifted by a rise in outsourcing activity, with the establishment and expansion in Portugal of shared services from foreign companies, as well as by an increasing growth from technology companies.

-Rental upsurge has been accentuated, particularly over the last couple of years, during which prime rental values increased in excess of 10% in all zones.
+Rental upsurge has been accentuated, particularly over the years 2018 and 2019, during which prime rental values increased in excess of 10% in all zones.
 Prime rent reached €25/sq m/month in CBD1 and €23/sq m/month in the Riverfront Axis, in 2019, the maximum value ever recorded in both zones.
-Despite the pandemic, we have not seen yet evidences of rent reduction, although we expect rents on prime asset to be more resilient than on secondary assets.
-An expected increase in the vacancy rate over the next quarters, is more likely to drive landlords to provide incentives to tenants, such as rent-free periods or fit-out co-payment, rather than changes in the headline rent.
+There were no changes on prime rents over 2020 but in 2021an upsurge was again observed in a few zones and an upward trend is still expected.

 PORTO OFFICE MARKET

 The office market in Porto includes not only the city of Porto but also the neighbouring municipalities of Vila Nova de Gaia, Matosinhos and Maia.
 In Porto city, the office stock is concentrated in the Boavista area, in Downtown and ZEP.
-CBRE estimates an office stock in Porto of 1.2 million sq m.
+Office stock in Porto reaches 1.27 million sq m.

-The office stock is considerably diverse, comprising modern buildings, the majority located in the CBD Boavista and Vila Nova de Gaia, mix-use buildings and more recently warehouses that have been converted from former industrial premises.
+The office stock is considerably diverse, comprising modern buildings, the majority located in the CBD Boavista and Vila Nova de Gaia zones, as well as buildings that were converted from former industrial premises.
 Most of the existing office buildings have small-size office spaces, which do not meet the current demand requirement for large floorplates.

-Over the last four years, the Porto office market has been showing a strong upsurge in demand from technology companies and attracting several outsourcing activities from international companies shared services and contact centres), which have been contributing to the occupation of medium and large-size office spaces.
-The Porto office market is experiencing a new phase as, in the past, demand was almost exclusively local and for smaller areas (100 sq m on average).
+Over the last seven years, the Porto office market has seen a strong upsurge in demand from technology companies and shared services from international companies, which occupy medium and large-size office spaces.
+Therefore, Porto office market is experiencing a new phase as, in the past, demand was almost exclusively local and for smaller areas.

 Strong dynamics, low offer of adequate office spaces as well as the improvement of the quality of supply, namely with the renovation of buildings, has contributed to an expressive increase in prime rents in all zones.
-Prime rents are currently at €18/ sq m/month in the CBD Boavista and €17/ sq m/month in CBD Downtown, reflecting a two-year growth of 29% and 55% respectively.
-Nevertheless, due to the Covid-19 pandemic, we are likely to see an increase in the vacancy rate and rents under pressure across all zones over the next quarters.
+Prime rents reached €18/ sq m/month in the CBD Boavista and €17/ sq m/month in CBD Downtown, reflecting a two-year growth of 29% and 55% respectively at the end of 2019.
+Since then, rents have been stable.